 When the medium surrounding the wires is homogenous it is straightforward to determine the line parameters by numerical methods.
 In this book we use the commercial finite element method program COMSOL for the numerical simulations.
 In COMSOL there are two modules that we use, the ac/dc-module and the RF-module.
 The ac/dc-module is used in this section.
 We determine the line parameters for a two wire line and indicate all steps that are to be done in COMSOL.
-The wires have radius a = 1 cm and the distance between their axes is c = 3 cm.
+The wires have radius a=1 cm and the distance between their axes is c=3 cm.
 The surrounding medium is air.

 - 1. Start COMSOL and choose 2D> AC/DC-module>Electrostatics>Stationary. - 2.
 The default length unit in COMSOL is meter. - 3.
 We must use a finite computational region and reduce the infinite region to a large rectangle.
 The rectangle has to be much larger than the size of the cross section of the wires.
 We first let the rectangle be a square $80 \times 80 \text{ cm}^2$. - 4.
-Next we draw the circular wires and put them in the center of the square, c.f., figure 3.16. - 5.
+Next we draw the circular wires and put them in the center of the square, c.f., figure 3.15. - 5.
 We make the domain between the large rectangle and the conductors our computational domain.
 In COMSOL this is done by creating the difference between the rectangle and the conductors. - 6.
 We let the potential be zero on the large rectangle, 0.5 V on the left conductor and -0.5 V on the right. - 7.
 Add air to Materials and let the computational region have air as material. - 8.
 Start with the default mesh.
 Then check the result with a finer mesh to check the accuracy.
 Use Mesh>size>fine to get the finer mesh. - 9.
 We obtain ρ{l} by integrating the surface charge density over the surface of the conductor with positive voltage.
-In COMSOL this is done by Results>Derived results>Line integration>Surface charge density. - 10.
-Since we have one volt between the conductors the capacitance C equals the value of the integral.
-An alternative is to use the energy relation in (3.33).
-We then let COM-SOL calculate the electric energy by using Results>Derived results>Surface integral>Electric field norm.
-Take the square of the norm and multiply with ε_0 (i.e., es.normE2 8.854e 12 in expression). - 11.
-From C we get L and G from (3.28) and (3.29). - 12.
-Finally we get the resistance by letting the FEM program numerically evaluate the integral in (3.32).
+In COMSOL this is done by Results>Derived results>Line integration>Surface charge density.